 top of page

-Logan County TNR Project is an Ohio registered non-profit and 501(c)3 organization created for the purpose of sterilizing feral street cats and returning them to their colony.
+Logan County TNR Project is a 501(c)3 organization created for the purpose of sterilizing feral/street cats and returning them to their colony in Logan County, Ohio

 MISSION STATEMENT